Knowledge Distillation for Federated Learning: a Practical Guide: Tackling FL Data Heterogeneity via KD

-\paragraph{Data-distribution-agnostic FL via KD.} For what relates to the solutions to tackle non-IIDness, KD-based server-side refinement strategies such as \citep{lin2020ensemble, sattler2021fedaux, chen2020fedbe} can improve FedAvg global model performance in presence of highly heterogeneous data when semantically-similar unlabeled proxy data are available.
+KD-based server-side refinement strategies such as \cite{lin2020ensemble,sattler2021fedaux,chen2020fedbe} can improve FedAvg global model performance in presence of highly heterogeneous data when semantically-similar unlabeled proxy data are available.
 It is worth noting that this class of algorithms exhibits most improvements when several local epochs are performed between communication rounds and client models tend to drift apart.
-Data-free generator models can also be used to perform server-side global model corrections as in \citep{zhang2022fine} or to limit client drift directly at the participating devices as in \citep{zhu2021data}, in both cases at the cost of disclosing local label count.
-No additional information has to be disclosed from clients and not even proxy data are needed in solutions that regularize local training by employing global model output on local data, as in \citep{yao2021local, lee2021preservation}.
-In addition, this set of strategies do not introduce significant on-device computation overhead and has the same communication requirements as FedAvg.\footnote{If FedGKD \citep{yao2021local} only considers the current global model as its historical model.} If limited labeled proxy data are available, local global knowledge distillation can be improved as in \citep{he2022class, he2022learning}.
-When moderate computing overhead is sustainable, local global distillation can be enhanced by using intermediate features and hybrid pathways as in \citep{kim2022multi}, thus significantly improving the performance of the FedAvg global model in presence of highly heterogeneous data.
+Also, such algorithms do not introduce computation or communication overhead on clients.
+Data-free generator models can also be used to perform server-side global model corrections as in \cite{zhang2022fine} or to limit client drift directly at the participating devices as in \cite{zhu2021data}, in both cases at the cost of disclosing local label count.
+Similarly, DaFKD \cite{wang2023dafkd} enables data-free refinement of global model via generators, but introducing computation and communication overheads on clients -- although limited thanks to partial parameter sharing.